 Center Fellows and Scholars Program

 Individuals holding a terminal degree in their field (such as the Ph.D., M.D., M.B.A., or J.D. degrees) can apply to become Center Fellows.
-Individuals who have completed an undergraduate degree but who do not hold a terminal degree in their field can apply to become Center Scholars.
+Individuals who have completed a graduate degree but who do not hold a terminal degree in their field can apply to become Center Scholars.

 To be considered, please prepare a letter, to the attention of Celia Fisher, Ph.D., Director, Center for Ethics Education, that will answer the following questions: